mariiamel/react-mood-tracker/steps.md

 * talk about state -- why do we need it?
   * talk about state from p1
   * RESTful APIs are stateless https://restfulapi.net/statelessness/
-  * stateless backend -- stateful forntend
+  * stateless backend -- stateful frontend

 * add state as a constructor to MoodTracker.jsx
-  * talk about defining inital state
+  * talk about defining initial state
   * talk about this as being the old way of initializing state
   * talk about when you might want to have a constructor
   * demonstrate manually changing the value